Nextome/nextome.github.io/docs/The two technologies and the tools/the-two-technologies-and-the-tools.md

+---
+title: The two technologies and the tools
+hide:
+  - footer
+---

-﻿# The two technologies and the tools
+# The two technologies and the tools

 ## Prerequisites
 It is recommended to read this document before the others to get an overview of the main Nextome technologies and choose the one that best suits your use case.